Records Management Policy

 - support for the management of records within other business systems (e.g. transactions records relating to finance, HR etc.);

-- the provision of advice, support and training to JCU officers in the fulfillment of their records management responsibilities;
+- the provision of advice, support and training to JCU officers in the fulfilment of their records management responsibilities;

 - monitoring, auditing and reporting on the performance and quality of the records management system/s, processes and programs; and